 The Region 6 Comprehensive Center (RC6) provides state-level support to the Georgia Department of Education (GaDOE), as well as to Local Educational Agencies (LEAs) and Regional Educational Service Agencies (RESAs) throughout the state.
-As the GaDOE seeks to graduate students ready to learn, live and lead, RC6 provides dynamic support within key initiatives: a project to train School Improvement Coaches, Dyslexia Pilot Initiative and the Georgia Whole Child Initiative.
+As the GaDOE seeks to graduate students ready to learn, live and lead, RC6 provides dynamic support within key initiatives: a project to train School Improvement Coaches, a Dyslexia Pilot Initiative, and the Georgia Whole Child Initiative.